mrtnbroder/meteor-snippets/README.md

 ## Todo's

- * remap the tabTriggers
+ * remap some tab triggers
- * add CoffeeScript Methods
- * add HTML Methods
+ * fix some snippets (missing semicolons, whitespace, tab behaviour etc.)

-## Contribute
+## Contributing

-you got some neat Meteor snippets you want to share? fork this repro and send me a pull request so I can take a look at them!
+Got some neat Meteor snippets you want to share? fork this repro and send me a pull request!